-- This is the nearest skytrain station to Park Plaza Sukhumvit, Bangkok—a two-minute walk from the hotel.
+- This is the nearest Skytrain station to Park Plaza Sukhumvit Hotel, Bangkok—a two-minute walk from the hotel.

-- Asoke station is covered by the Sukhumvit Line while the Silom Line is reached via the Siam interchange sky train station.
+- Asoke station is covered by the Sukhumvit Line, and you can reach the Silom Line via the Siam Interchange Skytrain station.

-- Trains run daily from 6 a.m.-midnight with the ticket office open 6 am-11:45 pm
+- Trains run daily from 6 a.m. to midnight with the ticket office open from 6 a.m. to 11:45 p.m.

-- Single journey: This ticket is valid for a single journey with the fare based on chosen destination (from THB 15 up to THB 42 per trip).
-Ticket can be purchased at any ticket issuing machine.
+- Single journey: This ticket is valid for a single journey with the fare based on the destination, ranging from THB 15 up to THB 42 per trip.
+Tickets can be purchased at any ticket-issuing machine.
 Small change is required and can be obtained from the ticket office.

-- This is the nearest underground train station to Park Plaza Sukhumvit, Bangkok—just a two-minute walk from the hotel.
+- This is the nearest underground train station to Park Plaza Sukhumvit Hotel, Bangkok—just a two-minute walk from the hotel.

 - The MRT operates 18 stations between Hua Lamphong and Bang Sue.

-- Single journey: This ticket is valid for a single journey with fare based on chosen destination (from THB 16 up to THB 42 per trip).
-Ticket can be purchased at any ticket issuing machine.
+- Single journey: This ticket is valid for a single journey with the fare based on the destination, ranging from THB 16 up to THB 42 per trip.
+Tickets can be purchased at any ticket-issuing machine.
 Small change is required and can be obtained from the ticketing office.

-- Three-day pass: THB 230, non-refundable and valid for unlimited travel for three consecutive days.
+- Three-day pass: THB 230, non-refundable, valid for unlimited travel for three consecutive days

 - Bangkok taxis are metered and display glowing red signs indicating their availability.

-- Occasionally, a driver will attempt to negotiate a rate rather than turning on the meter, but insist on the meter when entering the taxi.
+- Occasionally, a driver will attempt to negotiate a rate rather than turning on the meter, but you should insist on the meter when entering the taxi.

-- Fare starts at THB 35 and remains there for the first two kilometers, then increases by THB 2 a kilometer (approximately).
+- Fares start at THB 35 and remain there for the first two kilometers.
+After that, fares increase by approximately THB 2 per kilometer.

 - Beware of unbelievable offers as these are often scams.

-*While every care has been taken to ensure the accuracy of this page, the hotel cannot be held responsible for any errors or omissions.
-In addition, any information given on this page is provided in good faith, but should not be relied upon.
+*While care has been taken to ensure the accuracy of this page, the hotel cannot be held responsible for any errors or omissions.